Home » Calculating Lost Wages

-Lost wages are a key component in determining the value of any lawsuit causing lost compensation such as a personal injury case.
-A range of variables must be considered when calculating lost wages.
-These variables create complex situations often requiring the help of forensic economists.
-The Knowles Group is one of the leading litigation economics consulting firms in the country.
-Our firm accurately calculates economic damages and provides expert witness testimony for both plaintiffs and defendants alike.
+Lost wages are vital in determining the value of any lawsuit causing lost compensation, such as a personal injury case.
+Expert forensics must consider a range of variables when calculating lost wages.
+These variables create complex situations, often requiring the help of forensic economists.
+The Knowles Group is one of the country’s leading litigation economics consulting firms.
+Our firm accurately calculates economic damages and provides expert witness testimony for plaintiffs and defendants.

 What are lost wages?

-Lost wages refer to the compensation a claimant fails to receive when they are unable to work due to the subject incident.
-In many legal cases, the plaintiff is entitled to pursue income lost due to their injuries and work hours missed due to medical treatment.
+Lost wages refer to the compensation a claimant fails to receive when they cannot work due to the subject incident.
+In personal injury and medical malpractice cases, the plaintiff may have the right to pursue income lost due to injuries and ongoing medical treatment.
+In wrongful termination suits, the plaintiff may have the right to pursue the earnings they would have earned if not for being wrongfully terminated.
 The value of the plaintiff’s lost income will consider factors such as regular wage (hourly or salary), potential overtime, lost income opportunities (raises, bonuses, and commissions), health benefits, retirement contributions, and more.
-Lost wages are paid in addition to money spent on other damages such as medical expenses.
-Their payment is the responsibility of the defendant and/or their insurance company.
+When the court awards lost wages, their payment is the responsibility of the defendant or their insurance company in addition to money spent on other damages, such as medical expenses.

 Is there a formula for calculating lost wages?

-The formula used to calculate lost wages is uncomplicated with the use of plaintiff’s annual level of pre-incident earnings and the length of time they will be unable to work.
-If the claimant has lost a significant amount of time, pre-incident earnings must be adjusted for time (inflation or wage growth).
+The formula expert forensics use to calculate lost wages is relatively straightforward.
+Take the plaintiff’s annual pre-incident earnings and multiply it by the period they could not work.
+Suppose the claimant has lost a significant amount of time.
+In that case, pre-incident earnings must be adjusted for time (inflation or wage growth).
 A general formula would be as follows:

 Lost wages = (Pre-incident annual earnings) x (Portion of the year(s) missed) + (Additional factors)

 However, calculating lost wages becomes more complicated if the plaintiff is self-employed.
-Likewise, situations resulting in extended periods and indefinite loss of work are more complex.
-It’s best to work with a personal injury lawyer and expert forensic economist to determine just and accurate calculations.
+Likewise, situations resulting in extended periods and indefinite loss of earnings are more complex.
+For this reason, it is best to work with a personal injury lawyer and expert forensic economist to determine just and accurate calculations.

 Mike is a salesman for a medical sales company.
-His employer pays him a base-salary plus regular bonuses based on his sales numbers each year.
-One day while driving home, an inattentive driver ran a red light and hit Mike’s car at speed.
-The accident was severe and Mike will miss work for at least a year.
-So he hires a personal injury lawyer and files an accident claim against the other driver and their insurance company.
-His legal team concludes that Mike has the right to $163,880.39 in lost wages.
-Let’s take a look at how each lost wage factor will contribute to the demands of Mike’s personal injury settlement.
+His employer pays him a base salary plus regular bonuses based on yearly sales.
+One day, while driving home, an inattentive driver ran a red light and hit Mike’s car at speed.
+The accident was severe, and Mike will miss work for at least a year.
+So, he hires a personal injury lawyer and files an accident claim against the other driver and their insurance company.
+His legal team concludes that Mike has an estimated total of $163,880.39 in lost wages and other compensation.
+Let’s examine how each lost wage factor contributes to Mike’s personal injury claim demands.

 What factors are considered when determining lost wages?

-When determining the total lost wages, the plaintiff’s legal team considers a range of factors.
+The plaintiff’s legal team considers various factors when determining the total lost wages.
 Yet, not all factors are guaranteed to be honored.
 An experienced attorney will ensure their demands include any factor that may have caused the client’s income to suffer.
-Then documentation proving lost income will be provided as evidence.
-These documents include income tax returns, payroll records, L&I records, medical records, a doctor’s note, and more.
+Then, they must provide documentation proving the lost income as evidence.
+These documents include income tax returns, payroll records, L&I records, medical records, doctor’s notes, and more.

 Regular wages (hourly or salary)

-Regular wages include the amount of time missed due to the plaintiff’s claim.
-This includes hourly and salaried employees.
-Hourly wages are calculated by multiplying the total hours missed by the hourly wage.
-For salaried employees, the amount of time missed at work is multiplied by the estimated salary level.
+Regular wages include the time missed due to the plaintiff’s claim.
+These regular wage figures apply to hourly and salaried employees.
+One calculates hourly wages by multiplying the total hours missed by the hourly wage.
+For salaried employees, one multiplies the time missed by the plaintiff’s yearly salary.

-In Mike’s circumstance, he’s paid a base salary of $70,000 per year.
-He won’t be able to work for at least a year so his lawyer includes 18 months of regular wages in their demands.
+In Mike’s circumstance, he’s paid a base salary of $70,000 annually.
+He won’t be able to work for at least a year, so his lawyer includes 18 months of regular wages in their demands.

 Mike’s Total Lost Regular Wages = ($70,000) x (year x 1.5 years) = $105,403.84 Lost Regular Wages